MSPaintIDE/JFoenix/README.md

 # Build
-To build JFoenix, execute the following command:

-    gradlew build

-To run the main demo, execute the following command:
+To build JFoenix with Java 12, I usually run the following command:

-    gradlew run
+    clean build install -x myJavadocs

+There's probably a better way to do this, but this keeps it local and it works.

 **NOTE** : You need to set JAVA_HOME environment variable to point to Java 1.8 directory.